Fluted Glass

 Fluted Glass Shower Screens Across Melbourne

-A selection of fluted and narrow reeded shower screens in hinged, sliding, walk in, full height, over bath and radius corner layouts, with frameless, black, white and gunmetal hardware finishes.
+A selection of fluted and narrow reeded shower screens in hinged, pivot, sliding, walk in, full height, over bath and radius corner layouts, with frameless, black, white, brushed brass, brushed nickel and gunmetal hardware finishes.

 What Is the Difference Between Fluted and Reeded Glass?